 Passions and affections are like a hearth around which we can gather, but reason keeps us from burning the house down.
 Let us stoke the fire to a roar, as hot as we’d like it, but just don’t start it with gasoline.
 Let’s return to the wonderful, nude, embodied consciousness who began this piece.
 I want her sensual life to be a blessing, not a curse, and I want the same for myself and all of my human family.

 Here’s a fun fact: any able-bodied woman can share her sexuality with any number of willing, consenting lovers.
 Now, my stating this fact does not make it true.
 It‘s true even if inferred by a 13-year-old girl discussing slut shaming and it’s just as true if no one said it.
 If sexuality can be rendered harmless, then there is no reason any person shouldn’t enjoy their bodies as often as they wish with as many or as few partners as their circumstances allow.
-Again, a careless spark can burn down a house, but many houses are warmed by hearths with roaring fires, enjoyed by any who wish to come near the the flames.
+Again, a careless spark can burn down a house, but many houses are warmed by hearths with roaring fires, enjoyed by any who wish to come near to the flames.
 Perhaps there is something to learn from the homes that do not burn down.

 We have a wonderful chance to abandon beliefs not suited to the world.
 However, we can’t select the best of the choices if we are distorting the facts based on customs or our own bias, including counter-culture prejudices.
 This use of reason requires being more conscious and not simply referring our choices to habits or prejudices in service to our wishes.
 Let’s be aware that we live in a world that requires reason to respond to unforeseen change.
 Remember how humanity has advanced, new facts often show that our beliefs have a flaw or are entirely false.
 Our understanding and ability to respond also includes letting go of beliefs, including those we hold dearly, this also includes beliefs about ourselves and what we call our identity.